Assassination of James A. Garfield: Treatment and death

-Garfield was carried to an upstairs floor of the railway station, conscious but in shock.
+Tended to by Dr. Charles Purvis, who became the first African-American physician to attend to a sitting president, Garfield was carried to an upstairs floor of the railway station, conscious but in shock.
 One bullet remained lodged in his body, but doctors could not find it.
-Robert Lincoln was deeply upset, thinking back to the assassination of his father, Abraham Lincoln, 16 years earlier; he said, "How many hours of sorrow I have passed in this town."
-He would again be near a presidential assassination 20 years later, when President William McKinley was killed at the Pan American Exposition in Buffalo, which Robert was attending.
+Robert Lincoln was deeply upset, thinking back to the assassination of his father, 16 years earlier; he said, "How many hours of sorrow I have passed in this town."
+He would again be near a presidential assassination 20 years later, when President William McKinley was shot at the Pan-American Exposition in Buffalo, which Robert was attending.

 Garfield was carried back to the White House, and doctors told him that he would not survive the night; nevertheless, he remained conscious and alert.
 The next morning, his vital signs were good and doctors began to hope for recovery.
+Garfield gave a speech at an Independence Day Parade in Washington D.C. on July 4.
+He was feeling better and recovering and decided to give speeches everywhere in the United States, despite having two bullets lodged inside his body.
 A long vigil began, and Garfield's doctors issued regular bulletins that the American public followed closely throughout the summer of 1881.
-Garfield's condition fluctuated; fevers came and went, he struggled to keep down solid food, and he spent most of the summer eating only liquids.
+Garfield's condition fluctuated; fevers came and went, he struggled to keep down solid food, and he spent most of the summer consuming only liquids.

 Navy engineers rigged up an air cooler to relieve Garfield from the heat of a Washington summer.
 Fans blew air over a large box of ice and into the President's sickroom, and the device worked well enough to lower the temperature 20 degrees (Fahrenheit).
 Doctors continued to probe Garfield's wound with unsterilized fingers and instruments, attempting to find the bullet, and Alexander Graham Bell devised a metal detector specifically to find it.
 He was unsuccessful, partly because Garfield's metal bedframe made the instrument malfunction, and partly because self-appointed chief physician Doctor Willard Bliss allowed Bell to use the device only on Garfield's right side, where Bliss insisted the bullet had lodged.
 Bell's subsequent tests indicated his metal detector was in good working order and that he would have found the bullet had he been allowed to use the device on Garfield's left side.